MicrosoftDocs/appcenter-docs/docs/transition/moving/index.md

 Even though your app data is synchronized to App Center already, it still originates in HockeyApp.
 The settings and user management can only be handled in HockeyApp.
 Moving apps will remove the synchronization and give you full control in App Center.

 Any HockeyApp app can move to App Center.
-If the platform doesn't exist yet, we will add support for it soon.
+If the platform doesn't exist yet, we're working to add support for it soon.
 In App Center, you'll move an app from HockeyApp to App Center from the App Center App's Overview.
 Apps can be moved by the owner or the owners of the organization owning the app.
-If an app was created in HockeyApp is indicated with a little HockeyApp icon behind the app title in the list of apps.
+Apps created in HockeyApp are marked with a little HockeyApp icon behind the app title in the list of apps.

 > [!NOTE]
 > After you moved an app it still receives data from the HockeySDK in App Center from past releases.
 In-app updates also remain functional.